caldag/2019_JFS_Helix_Comsol_Matlab/README.md

 This configuration allows building and running a COMSOL model directly from MATLAB.

-Note that the final versions of the code uploaded here could NOT be tested on Livelink, you may receive some errors.
+Note that the final versions of the codes uploaded here could NOT be tested on Livelink, you may receive some errors.

 Brief descriptions for the scripts are given below: